sodadata/docs/soda-cl/failed-rows-checks.md

 <br />

-If you prefer, you can use a SQL query to define what qualifies as a failed row for Soda Library to send to Soda Cloud, as in the following simple example.
+If you prefer, you can use a SQL query to define what qualifies as a failed row for Soda to send to Soda Cloud, as in the following simple example.
 Use this cofiguration to include complete SQL queries in the Soda scan of your data.

 ```yaml
 checks for dim_customer: